anyaevostinar/anyaevostinar.github.io/classes/201-f21/collaboration.md

 There are a number of different types of activities in this class.
 Below, I describe the main ones, what kind of engagement I expect, and what collaboration is and is not allowed (and with whom).
 If you're ever unsure what's expected, please don't hesitate to reach out on the Moodle forum, email, or in office hours.

-* Textbook and other readings: You are highly encouraged to discuss the textbook readings with others and discuss the exercises together.
+* Textbook and other readings: You are highly encouraged to discuss the textbook readings with others and discuss the exercises and reading checks together.
 You are expected to do the readings before the class for which they are assigned, since they prepare you for the lab.
 * Labs: You should complete all labs.
 You will often be partnered with another student in class and ideally you will complete the lab with them during class.
 Due to the setup on Moodle, you still need to both **separately submit the lab**.
 If you don't finish the lab in class, you should complete it yourself.
 You are welcome to get help on labs from anyone, though all the code you write must be your own, as with all code that you submit.
-* In class polls: These are short sets of questions at the beginning of class to help you check your understanding.
-You should complete the polls without help from others, but you're welcome to discuss them with anyone in the class afterwards (and we will discuss as a group).
 * Homework: Homework generally consists of larger projects than labs and gives you the chance to creatively problem solve and apply ideas from class.
 You will often have a partner that you are assigned to work with for the homework.
 You must follow **pair programming practices** with them and only one of you will need to upload the assignment to Moodle.
 You should complete all homeworks, and they will be evaluated for correctness, with feedback and evaluation covering not just whether they work but also code style and design.
 The only people you should be discussing code with in detail for homework are your partner, me, the prefect, and the lab assistants.
 Any of those people are welcome to look at your code and make suggestions, but you and your partner should write all the code together and yourselves.
+See the section Academic Honesty Policies for more details on what is and is not allowed on programming homework.
-* Weekly quizzes: Weekly in-class quizzes are intended to assess your understanding of the previous homework and your preparation for the upcoming homework.
-They will typically have one conceptual question about the previous homework and one planning question about the upcoming homework.
+* Weekly quizzes: Weekly in-class quizzes are intended to assess your understanding of the previous homework and previous week's concepts.
+They will typically have one conceptual question about the previous homework and one conceptual question about the content from the previous week.
-The best way to prepare for them is to fully understand how the previous homework works and to read over and start thinking about the upcoming homework when it is released.
+The best way to prepare for them is to fully understand how the previous homework works and to make sure you understand the concepts from the previous week.
 You should not discuss these quizzes with anyone in the class until the quizzes are returned, although you may ask me about them privately via email.

 ## Pair Programming